coreynlyon/wanderlust/journals/tracey_chung.md

 # Tracey's Journal

+### 1/24/23
+- Worked with Bette on getting all trips by viewers and viewing trip details to work on backend

 ### 1/23/23
 - Figuring out how to limit trip access to authorized viewers.
 Thinking about creating a viewers table to connect viewers to trips and then filtering in the front end
 - Wrote unit tests for create trip and get trip.
 Got tests to successfully pass.

 ### 1/22/23
 - Added delete feature to trips